RBrandon8/rbrandon8.github.io/_docs/exchange/O365_Teams_Calendar_F5_Fed.md

 ### Requirements

 - [x] Exchange 2016 CU3 or later
-- [x] Funcition Hybrid Services
+- [x] Funcition Hybrid Services with OAuth setup
 - [x] Functioning F5 APM Federation with Exchange On Prem
 - [x] Understanding that this information is provided as is and is an attempt to help the reader make an informed decision on what is best for their environment.

-The default F5 iapp template for Exchange does have an option for integrating with hybrid services.
-This does allow basic services communicaton, however the template does not appear to be keeping pace with changes in O365 authentication methods.
+The default F5 iapp template for Exchange does include an option for integrating with hybrid services.
+The default settings allow for basic service communicaton, however the template does not seem to be keeping pace with changes in O365 authentication methods.
 A great example of this is Teams Calendars.
-In order for Temas Calendars to work with APM authentication for autodiscover services you must update the iRule to include the xml and all json uri's.
+In order for Teams Calendars to work with APM authentication for autodiscover services you must update the iRule to include the xml and all json uri's.